 The cloud weaves a bright circle around the sun, as well as, around the moon.
 As it covers the sky, the cloud appears like a bridge across the ocean or like a roof over the ocean.
 Mountains may be regarded as the pillars of that roof.
 The many-colored rainbow in the sky is like a decorated arch under which the victorious cloud is to pass like a conqueror returning from his exploits.
 The picture of the rainbow and the comparison of the cloud with a victorious warrior bringing home a large number of prisoners are remarkable.

 I am the daughter of Earth and Water,

 I pass through the pores of the ocean and shores;

 For after the rain when with never a stain

 And the winds and sunbeams with their convex gleams

 Build up the blue dome of air,

 Like a child from the womb, like a ghost from the tomb,

 I arise and unbuild it again.

-The cloud regards water and earth as its parents, while the sky is its nurse.
+The cloud regards to water and earth as its parents, while the sky is its nurse.
 The cloud may undergo changes and take different shapes but it can never die.
-Sometimes, when the rain has stopped and the sky has become bare, the cloud silently laughs at its own death and emerges once again, like a child from the womb or like ghost from the tomb, and covers the sky.
+Sometimes, when the rain has stopped and the sky has become bare, the cloud silently laughs at its own death and emerges once again, as a child from the womb or like a ghost from the tomb, and covers the sky.